koham-me/koham-me.github.io/_posts/2020-05-20-supervised-learning-intro.md

 $$ l(\hat \beta) = \Pi_{i:y_i=1}p(x_i) \Pi_{j:y_j=0}(1-p(x_j)) $$

-$\hat \beta$ parameters are chosen, such that likelihood is maximized.
+$$\hat \beta$$ parameters are chosen, such that likelihood is maximized.
 This can be achieved with gradient descent like optimzation, and optimal values of parameters can then be utilized for prediction.

 ### Model Assesment

 #### Error Rate

 $$ Error Rate= \frac{1}{n} \sum_{i=0}^n I(y_i \ne \hat f(x_i)) $$

 where I is indicator function.

 #### Accuracy
 This represents number of observations classified correctly by our model.

 $$ Accuracy = \frac{1}{n} \sum_{i=0}^n I(y_i == \hat f(x_i)) $$

 Accuracy is nothing but 1 - Error Rate.

 #### Confusion Matrix